A Leader in Frontier Community Medicine

 Dr Sherman was Marinette’s second Doctor.
 John came to Marinette in the 1850’s and worked with Dr. Hall, first in the lumber industry then later as a bookkeeper in Dr. Halls Medical office.
 Hall encouraged Sherman to study Medicine, and he became a doctor after attending Rush Medical School in Chicago.
 Not only a Doctor, Sherman, became the communities first schoolteacher, founded the first church, Pioneer Presbyterian and organized the regions first Masonic Lodge.
 He was later a reform mayor running on the prohibition platform.
 Nicknamed “Old Doc Sherman” he was considered one of the most influential people in converting of what was once a lumber camp into a permanent village.

-Menominee River Hospital – In Marinette -1884
+Menominee River Hospital- In Marinette 1884

 The Menominee River Hospital was opened in 1884 with a branch opened in Menominee 3 years later.
 It was incorporated as the M & M Hospital in 1899.
-Lumberjacks as well as anyone involved in that industry were very susceptible to injury.

 John E. Boren was a patient at the Menominee River Hospital in 1885 just one year after it opened.
 John went on to become its superintendent.
 2 of his sons and 2 of his grandsons went on to become doctors serving the Marinette area.
+Miss Esther Boren served the area as a Nurse.

-In 1935 the Boren family formed the Boren Clinic located on Main Street in Marinette and celebrated its 50th anniversary in 1985.
+In 1935 the Boren family formed the Boren Clinic located on Main Street in Marinette and celebrated its 50th anniversary in 1985

 The Transparent Bassinette (pictured) was developed by DR. J.W.
 Boren of Marinette.
 The bassinette provided visibility of an infant at all times.
 It was manufactured by Lloyd Manufacturing of Menominee, Michigan and was distributed and sold nationwide.